iceBear67/bubble/README.md

 # Manager server helps you managing container itself from the container inside.
 # It starts a HTTP server on that port and listens signal from containers who enabled manager.
 # The server has a IP whitelist which is maintained by bubble.
+# Since 0.3, manager server has deprecated unix-socket and turned to TCP.
 manager:
   # Changing this to 127.0.0.1 will break everything.
   address: "0.0.0.0:7684"